jinglescode/jinglescode.github.io/_posts/2021-06-26-learning-by-doing.md

 - building the product — whether it is applying machine learning to perform predictions or data analysis to extract answers
 - dev-ops — code structure, unit tests, automation tools, deployment

-For instance, let's build a [project](https://github.com/jinglescode/time-series-forecasting-tensorflowjs), which pulls historical stock data and uses a machine learning model to predict the next day's price (scope).
-We found that we could acquire financial market data from Alpha Vantage, so we build a script to pull stock data (data engineering).
-With the raw data, we prepare the data before training the model, normalizing the raw data, and splitting the data into training and validation datasets (data analysis + data engineering).
-Then, we develop and train a simple LSTM model to learn to predict next-day prices using the last 50 days' data (building the product).
-To determine if our model is doing a good job, we evaluate the model's performance by measuring it with mean square error (data analysis).
-We build a web interface and deploy it to showcase the work so anyone could try it (dev-ops).
-Lastly, writing about the building and thoughts process, so others could learn from it to build their own (communication).
-[Learn more](https://github.com/jinglescode/time-series-forecasting-pytorch) about this project.
+For instance, let's build a [project](https://github.com/jinglescode/time-series-forecasting-pytorch), which pulls historical stock data and uses a machine learning model to predict the next day's price (*scope*).
+We found that we could acquire financial market data from Alpha Vantage, so we build a script to pull stock data (*data engineering*).
+With the raw data, we prepare the data before training the model, normalizing the raw data, and splitting the data into training and validation datasets (*data analysis + data engineering*).
+Then, we develop and train a simple LSTM model to learn to predict next-day prices using the last 50 days' data (*building the product*).
+To determine if our model is doing a good job, we evaluate the model's performance by measuring it with mean square error (*data analysis*).
+We build a web interface and [deploy it](https://jinglescode.github.io/time-series-forecasting-tensorflowjs/) to showcase the work so anyone could try it (*dev-ops*).
+Lastly, [writing](https://github.com/jinglescode/time-series-forecasting-pytorch) about the building and thoughts process, so others could learn from it to build their own (*communication*).

 # Build your portfolio

 Having personal projects also enable you to build a portfolio and showcase it to potential employers.
 Online portfolios demonstrate both technical and soft skills to hiring managers.

-**Technical skills** - how you structure your files and codes, how you acquire and prepare data, how you analyze and understand your data via visuals, how you train and evaluate your machine learning models.
-This shows that you can get things done.
+**Technical skills** - How you structure your files and codes, how you acquire and prepare data, how you analyze and understand your data via visuals, how you train and evaluate your machine learning models.
+This shows them that you can get things done.

-**Soft skills** - writing your thought process and explaining the analysis and results shows your ability to communicate, which is essential for an effective data scientist.
+**Soft skills** - Writing your thought process and explaining the analysis and results shows your ability to communicate, which is essential for an effective data scientist.

 **Traits** - Working on personal projects show self-learning beyond completing courses and collecting certificates.
 Having portfolios also demonstrate traits such as curiosity and passion.
 As you are spending your free time learning, it exhibits you are driven and more passionate than the rest who might be interviewing for the same job.
 You show that you're doing it voluntarily (pulling), rather than merely because someone told you to (being pushed).